 The geode beds are easy to find.
 There are good signs, and Google Maps got us there, but we made sure to save the destination before we lost service.
 We also attempted both Bed A and Bed B. We found Bed A to have better geodes and Bed B to have more numerous geodes and a lot more space to explore.
 When you arrive at the Geode Beds, make sure to stop at the roadside map display to orient yourself.
 There are several options, and a few ghost roads that can be confusing.

-A trip to the geode beds without the proper equipment would be disasterous, so make sure you take the following:
+A trip to the Dugway geode beds without the proper equipment would be disastrous, so make sure you take the following:

 - Hammers, including a hand sledge if you have one.
 You’ll want to break the geodes on site.

 - A bucket to collect geodes.
 We tried to be reasonable about what we took so others can enjoy the geodes, too.
 We still filled a five gallon bucket a fourth of the way full.

 - Shovels.
 Some people were really serious about digging.
 We dug a little, but we also walked around to see what the weather had uncovered.
 We had success both ways.

 - Safety glasses, jeans, and gloves.
 We had two mishaps where geodes shattered sending shards into people.
 Dad got a serious cut on the hand, and our youngest, though six feet away got hit with a shard right above his safety goggles.

 - First aid kit.
 We used three bandages on the above injuries.